Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Phases of a Migraine Attack

 Migraines often unfold in distinct phases, each with unique symptoms and durations.
-Understanding these phases can help in recognizing and managing migraine attacks effectively.
+Understanding these phases can help recognise and manage migraine attacks effectively.

 • Food cravings.